VedAstro/VedAstro/README.md

 ## Stop 404 error
-for direct access Blazor page via static storage without 404 error since no page acctually exists at page url, blazor takes url and runs the page as app using rule engine this is possible rules also make sure not to redirect file & api access only page access
+for direct access Blazor page via static storage without 404 error since no page actually exists at page url, blazor takes url and runs the page as app using rule engine this is possible rules also make sure not to redirect file & api access only page access
 - not begins with "/api/"